lllsondowlll/jslinux-mobile-uwp/src/jslinux-tap/README.md

   There is no network, and the hard disk is not that big, but the code is readable.

-**What I changed**:
+**Fork changelog and additions**:

-1.**Added hard disk part**:
+**1. Added hard disk content**:

 The hard disk is under hao.
 If you want to modify the hard disk content or generate rootfs, please refer to [Modify jslinux hard disk content](https://www.iteye.com/blog/haoningabc-2240076)

 Theoretically, if indexeddb is used as the hard disk, the hard disk should be larger, and browserfs is planned to be added in the future.

+**2. Added Networking**:

-2.**Added the network part**: Through websocket as the server, the Linux tap device in the browser communicates with the server.
+Through websocket as the server, the Linux tap device in the browser communicates with the server.
 Here you need to change the configuration of the kernel compilation.
 The kernel config option must set TUN=yes
 <pre>
 The network is divided into three parts:
        (1) The internal network of jslinux is to establish a tap device and interact with the /dev/ttyS1 device.
 This is the part where jslinux interacts with the browser, similar to /dev/clipboard interacting with textare on the browser.
 The code to establish the tap device is [tap Code link](https://www.iteye.com/blog/haoningabc-2436305)